What Do The Notification Light Colors Mean On My Samsung Galaxy Smartphone?

-Other Colors On Samsung Galaxy Note 9
+Other Colors On Galaxy Smartphones

 The above mentioned are not the only notification colors that you will see on your Samsung Galaxy Note 9.
 In fact, there are a lot more other colors such as pink, white, and purple.
 These additional colors will blink or glow on your device when you receive notifications from third-party apps.

 For instance, if you have WhatsApp Messenger installed on your Samsung Galaxy Note 9, then a notification from WhatsApp will be signaled by a blinking white LED indicator.
-Just note that if your LED indicator is beaming a color that you can’t relate to the Samsung standard notification colors, then is probably because of a third party application that you have downloaded and installed on your Galaxy Note 9.
+Just note that if your LED indicator is beaming a color that you can’t relate to the Samsung standard notification colors, then it is probably because of a third-party application that you have downloaded and installed on your Galaxy Note 9.
 Pay attention as you get notifications from new apps, and you should be able to learn which is which.

 Or, if that’s just too much information (and let’s be honest–it probably is) you can turn some of the notifications off.
 Exactly how you turn off notifications for an app will depend on the exact app and how it works.
-You can also turn off specific functions and features on your Samsung Galaxy Note 9 or other Android smartphone if you do not want to see some of these notification colors.
+You can also turn off specific functions and features on your Samsung Galaxy Note 9 or another Android smartphone if you do not want to see some of these notification colors.

 The steps below will guide you on how to turn off the LED notification colors on your Galaxy Note 9.

 Depending on your Android operating system, the screens to these settings may vary slightly.
-However we can stick to the fact that all Note 9s are running the latest Android version.
+However, we can stick to the fact that all Note 9s are running the latest Android version.

 Turning OFF LED Notification Colors On Samsung Galaxy Note 9